Caughnawaga Indian Village Site: History

 Caughnawaga was occupied by the Mohawk from at least 1666 to 1693.
 French Jesuits established a mission there, which operated for about 10 years ranging from 1668 to 1679.
-They taught some of the Mohawk to read and write in French, as well as teaching them about Christianity.
-Historians now believe that the village known as "Caughnawaga" was located upstream at the "Fox Farm site" until 1679, at which time it moved to this location.
+They taught some of the Mohawk to read and write in French, and about Christianity.
+Historians now believe that the village was located upstream at the "Fox Farm site" until 1679, at which time it moved to this location.

 Archeologist Dean Snow estimates the village had a population of around 300 people.
 This was fewer than had lived at the Fox Farm site.
 By 1679 some Catholic Mohawk had migrated to a mission village, Kahnawake, south of Montreal along the St. Lawrence River.
 That village is now one of several Mohawk reserves in Canada.